Azure/azure-rest-api-specs/.github/PULL_REQUEST_TEMPLATE.md

 ## ARM API Information (Control Plane)

+NOTE: DELETE THIS SECTION IF YOUR PR IS ONLY DATA PLANE (non-ARM)

 <i>MSFT employees can try out our new experience at <b>[OpenAPI Hub](https://aka.ms/openapiportal) </b> - one location for using our validation tools and finding your workflow.
 </i>